rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-java.md

   </div>
 </div>

-In this example, we're going to send messages that all describe animals.
+In this example, we're going to send messages which all describe animals.
 The messages will be sent with a routing key that consists of three words (two dots).
-The first word in routing key will describe a celerity, second a colour and third a species:
+The first word in the routing key will describe a celerity, second a colour and third a species:
 "`<celerity>.<colour>.<species>`".

 We created three bindings: Q1 is bound with binding key "`*.orange.*`" and Q2 with "`*.*.rabbit`" and "`lazy.#`".

-This bindings can be summarised as:
+These bindings can be summarised as:

   * Q1 is interested in all the orange animals.
   * Q2 wants to hear everything about rabbits, and everything about lazy